tangshuran/tangshuran.github.io/README.md

 Consequently, it is clearly shown that x and y value is positive correlated for the bubbles.

 ####Final Version: http://tangshuran.me/index.html
 Context information and a summary for the data calculation are introduced.

 The meaning of the drop down menu is illustrated.

 For better understanding of the chart, the key finding is stated in the contxt paragraph.

+For Encodings, bubble radius is changed into the squared root of the group pupolation, and the tooltip is customized.
+The color palette of the chart is customized to sequential palettes.
+The order of the variable in the legend is also modified.

 ###Interaction or animation